christianmkg/mkgmarketingweb/_posts/2012-05-09-agency-101-how-to-cash-in-on-start-ups.md

 	<li>Sell the damn thing --&gt; are they able to convince people to pay for this solution?</li>
 </ul>
 <h2><em>Is the start up focused on users or paying customers?</em></h2>
-Take Instagram for example: they were a <em><strong>free </strong></em>product with millions of users.Â Unfortunately, not a single one of those users was a paying customer.
+Take Instagram for example: they were a <em><strong>free </strong></em>product with millions of users.
+Unfortunately, not a single one of those users was a paying customer.

 When approaching start ups as a marketing agency, you need to ask the following questions to understand their positioning:
 <ul>